AntonyThorpe/knockoutcrud/Readme.md

 * `removeItem`: remove the item currently being edited

 ### Properties added to Observable Arrays
 * `selectedItem`: holds the original object (an Observable).
 In effect, a copy of 'this'.
 Don't set its value directly, use `selectItem`.
+Can use like `this.yourObservableArray.selectedItem().update(updatedData);`
 * `itemForEditing`: the edited copy.
 Don't set its value directly, use `selectItem`.
 * `itemForAdding`: For when a diffent form is needed for adding

+## Adding an object to an Observable Array
+Adding is different from editing so provide `itemForAdding` for holding a protected observable whilst entering.
+The `cancelAdd` method is used for throwing this away.
+### Methods added to Observable Arrays
+* `cancelAdd`: clears `itemForAdding`

+### Properties added to Observable Arrays
+* `itemForAdding`: An observable for holding an addition to an observable array

 ## Pro Tip: Updating the Server after CRUD Operations
 * Upon saving the CRUD operations, call `justRemoved`, `justAdded` and `justUpdated` on the Observable Array to provide a full set of data needed to forward to the server.